quesby/quesby-boilerplate/src/content/documentation/installation.md

 open http://localhost:8080

 # 4. Create your first blog post
-npx neutrino new post "Welcome to Neutrino"
+npx quesby new post "Welcome to Quesby"
 ```

 > **New to static sites?** Follow the detailed guide below for step-by-step instructions.

 ## Prerequisites

-Before installing Neutrino, ensure you have the following installed on your system:
+Before installing Quesby, ensure you have the following installed on your system:

 - **Node.js** (version 18 or higher)
 - **pnpm** (recommended) or **npm** (comes with Node.js)